Remembering Coach Bradley

 “I looked up to him,” Wright said.

-After Coach Bradley’s cancer diagnoses, players and their dads spent a whole summer volunteering to cut his cut his grass and help in the yard.
+After Coach Bradley’s cancer diagnosis, players and their dads spent a whole summer volunteering to cut his grass and help in the yard.

 “He couldn’t stop thanking us,” Wright said.